A mixed precision Jacobi SVD algorithm: A mixed precision Jacobi SVD algorithm

 \subsection{Switching precisions}

-Once the singular value decomposition \(X=U_X\Sigma_XV_X\herm\) has been computed in a lower precision, we need to convert \(V_X\) to a unitary matrix in the working precision so that \(XV_X\) has nearly orthogonal columns.
+Once the singular value decomposition \(X=U_X\Sigma V_X\herm\) is determined in a lower precision, it is necessary to transform \(V_X\) into a unitary matrix \(Q\) in working precision.
+This ensures that \(Y = XQ\) has nearly orthogonal columns, allowing it to be processed efficiently by the Jacobi SVD algorithm in the final stage.
+We will outline the methods to build the unitary \(Q\) in working precision.